paolo-mangini/paolo-mangini.github.io/content/index.md

 ## Other experiences
 As an occasional performance, I tutor, privately, in math and physics for high school/university students

+Partecipation to the GGI PhD school in fundamental interactions 2026 in Arcetri (12-30/01/2026)

 ## Skills
 - Coding (C, C++, Python)